 The AAMC CiM tool is a career planning tool designed to help you assess your interests, values and personality, show you details and data on various specialties, and help you become a more competitive applicant.
 Log-in is easy; you already have an account just by being a medical student.
 Just log-in using your AAMC username and password you used for MCAT.
 If you do not remember your information, please email Scott Davenport at firstname.lastname@example.org and he can provide you with a registration access code.
-Check out the AAMC’s video or our own video and related PowerPoint for a quick intro to the program and its features.
+Check out the AAMC’s video for a quick intro to the program and its features.

 Learning About Your Options

 Individuals in a specialty are a student's number one resource to learn more.
 A great place to start is with our local Residency Directors.
 Their doors are always open, and all students are encouraged to make appointments to meet with any Director in a specialty they may be interested in.
 In addition to Directors we have Specialty Experts.
 These are volunteers within each specialty who are there to help students learn more about, and make connections in individual fields.
 Specialty Experts and Residency Directors provide specialty-specific informal networking, student advocacy, and share their insights about their specialty and residency programs in Minnesota and the country.